When I introduce myself to someone new and tell them what I do, I say “I work in PR and marketing, with a focus on strategy and writing.”

 In reality, PR people write ALL DAY LONG.
 But if your business doesn’t have a trained writer on staff, you have to rely on your available resources to produce quality content.
 Someone still has to write website copy, presentations, announcements and client communications.
-If that person is you, it pays to brush up on your skills so that you can produce the best content possible that presents your business as knowledgeable and professional.
+If that person is you, it pays to brush up on your skills so that you can produce the best content possible that presents your business as

 Even if you think that good writers are born, not made, no one can disagree that good writers are only made better through research, practice and life-long learning.

 7 Steps to Help You Become a Better Writer

 If you’re a good writer, but want to become a BETTER writer, here are some tips to hone your skills.

 Become an avid reader.

 Read everything that interests you — news, books, blogs, magazines and anything else you can get your hands on.

 If it’s the news, seek out content that’s factually and grammatically accurate.
 (NPR is my personal favorite) You don’t want to read things with errors that set a bad example!